bundickm/AWS_Cloud_Foundations_Study_Materials/Module 6 Notes.md

 3. Specify Network Settings
    - Where should the instance be deployed?
 Identify the VPC and optionally the subnet
    - Should a public IP addressbe automatically assigned?
+   - You can have multiple networks, such as different ones for development, testing and production
 4. Attach IAM Role (optional)
    - Will software on the EC2 instance need to interact with other AWS services?
 If yes, attach an appropriate IAM Role.
 IAM Roles can be attached at any time, not just launch.
    - An AWS Identity and Access Management (IAM) role that is attached to an EC2 instance is kept in an instance profile.